 Linguistics Research Group

 Linguistics at the University of Ulster spans a wide range of areas in the discipline.
 Particular strengths are in the areas of syntax, semantics, pragmatics, language acquisition, bilingualism, language processing, historical linguistics, discourse analysis, sociolinguistics and language planning.
-The various members of the unit have several on-going collaborations with colleagues in various institutions and centres of excellence in linguistic research in the UK, Europe, Australia and US.
+Members of the unit have several on-going collaborations with colleagues in various institutions and centres of excellence in linguistic research in the UK, Europe, Australia and US.

 Students and staff of the Linguistics group work on a wide range of languages from all parts of the world.
 A particular focus of the group is on local language varieties including Belfast English, Irish English in general, Ulster Scots and Irish.
 This latter strand of research has recently lead to the development of the Northern Irish Dialects website, with the goal of spreading knowledge on the research of the fascinating syntactic properties and micro variation related to the many language varieties of Northern Ireland.

-The linguistics group organises international conferences on a regular basis, for example the 2009 Syntax Conference on Language Change. and the 2007 and 2010 conference On Linguistics Interfaces, and the 2011 International Conference of the Irish Network in Formal Linguistics.
+The linguistics group organises international conferences on a regular basis, for example the 2009 Syntax Conference on Language Change, the 2007 and 2010 conference On Linguistics Interfaces, and the 2011 International Conference of the Irish Network in Formal Linguistics.

 Prof Heidi Harley: Syntax, Morphology, Lexical Semantics, Endangered Languages